What's the Difference Between a Carer and a Domiciliary Carer? - Surewise

 Insurance

-If you do either of these things in your role as a carer, then you may need a more comprehensive carers insurance policy to ensure you are fully covered.
+Our Domiciliary Care Insurance is ideal if you provide non-medical support and are not required to provide hands on care or medication administration.
+If you do either of these things in your role as a carer, then you will need a more comprehensive carers insurance policy to ensure you are fully covered.
+We recommend our Self Employed Carers Insurance instead.

 Click here for a Quote